lavalink-devs/Lavalink/docs/api/index.md

 * You must be able to send messages via a shard's gateway connection.
 * You must be able to intercept voice server & voice state updates from the gateway on your shard connection.

+## Insomnia Collection

+You can find an [Insomnia](https://insomnia.rest/) collection in the [here](Insomnia.json) which contains all the endpoints and their respective payloads.

 ## Significant changes

 ### v3.7.0 -> v4.0.0